Here are a few of my current research projects.

-Inclusive Fitness and the Problem of Honest Communication, forthcoming in BJPS. (with Justin Bruner)
+Inclusive Fitness and the Problem of Honest Communication, BJPS. (with Justin Bruner)

 Genetics in Evolutionary Game Theory:

 Formal Social Epistemology:

 Using evolutionary game theory, my colleagues and I investigate issues related to diversity in academia.

 Experimental Economics in Philosophy:

 My colleagues and I have been using experimental methods from experimental economics to investigate philosophical questions.
 Currently, our research centers around the evolution of language and the emergence of inequity.

 Communication without the Cooperative Principle: A Signaling Experiment, working paper. (with Justin Bruner, Cailin O’Connor, and Simon Huttegger)